 Hex is a token on the Ethereum network executed by a smart contract and the website advertises itself as a place to earn 40% per year with “certificates of deposit.”

 You think that the 40% per year “interest” is your first clue that this is a scam?

 Hex bears a lot of similarities to the Bitconnect Ponzi scheme that failed in 2017.
 In fact, it’s almost as if the scammer behind Hex used Bitconnect as a springboard to make an improved scam.
 Hex has been very careful with marketing language and product design features to both appear legitimate and to avoid legal trouble.

-The website even has an entire page on Hex dedicated to why the product isn’t a scam and generously educates the reader on what technically constitutes an illegal Ponzi scheme and a Pyramid scheme and why this product doesn’t qualify.
+Their website even has an entire page on the Hex token dedicated to why the product isn’t a scam and generously educates the reader on what technically constitutes an illegal Ponzi scheme and a Pyramid scheme and why this product doesn’t qualify.

 Usually legitimate investment products don’t need an entire section educating you on scams and why their product doesn’t meet the technical requirements.

-I think this page is actually targeted towards any SEC or financial authority law enforcement officer that happens to come across the product rather than everyday readers.
+I think this page is actually targeted towards any SEC or financial authority law enforcement officer that happens to come across the product rather than everyday readers to preempt an investigation.